runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_2/README.md

 those terms will also indirectly define the types of the corresponding cells.

-For example, we want the k cell to initially hold the program that is passed to krun.
-K provides a builtin configuration variable, called $PGM, which is specifically designed for this purpose: krun will place its program there (after it parses it, or course).
-The K tool allows users to define their own configuration variables, too, which can be used to develop custom initializations of program configurations with the help of krun; this can be quite useful when defining complex languages, but we do not discuss it in this tutorial.
+For example, we want the `k` cell to initially hold the program that is passed to `krun`.
+K provides a builtin configuration variable, called `$PGM`, which is specifically designed for this purpose: `krun` will place its program there (after it parses it, or course).
+The K tool allows users to define their own configuration variables, too, which can be used to develop custom initializations of program configurations with the help of `krun`; this can be quite useful when defining complex languages, but we do not discuss it in this tutorial.

     configuration <T> <k> $PGM </k> <state>...</state>  </T>

-Moreover, we want the program to be a proper Pgm term (because we do not want to allow krun to take fragments of programs, for example, statements).
+Moreover, we want the program to be a proper `Pgm` term (because we do not want to allow `krun` to take fragments of programs, for example, statements).
-Therefore, we tag $PGM with the desired syntactic category, pgm:
+Therefore, we tag `$PGM` with the desired syntactic category, `Pgm`:

     configuration <T> <k> $PGM:Pgm </k> <state>...</state>  </T>